Traditional knowledge: Characteristics and related concepts

-Scholarly studies in the naturalistic tradition demonstrate that traditional knowledge is not a natural category, and may reflect power struggles and relationships for land, resources and social control rather than adherence to a claimed ancestry or heritage.

 On the other hand, indigenous and local communities themselves may perceive traditional knowledge very differently.
 The knowledge of indigenous and local communities is often embedded in a cosmology, and any distinction between "intangible" knowledge and physical things can become blurred.
 Indigenous peoples often say that indigenous knowledge is holistic, and cannot be meaningfully separated from the lands and resources available to them.
-Traditional knowledge in such cosmologies is inextricably bound to ancestors, and ancestral lands.
-Knowledge may not be acquired by naturalistic trial and error, but through direct revelation through conversations with "the creator", spirits, or ancestors.
 Chamberlin (2003) writes of a Gitksan elder from British Columbia confronted by a government land-claim: "If this is your land," he asked, "where are your stories?"

 Indigenous and local communities often do not have strong traditions of ownership over knowledge that resemble the modern forms of private ownership.
 Many have clear traditions of custodianship over knowledge, and customary law may guide who may use different kinds of knowledge at particular times and places, and specify obligations that accompany the use of knowledge.
 For example, a hunter might be permitted to kill an animal only to feed the community, and not to feed himself.
 From an indigenous perspective, misappropriation and misuse of knowledge may be offensive to traditions, and may have spiritual and physical repercussions in indigenous cosmological systems.
 Consequently, indigenous and local communities argue that others' use of their traditional knowledge warrants respect and sensitivity.
 Critics of traditional knowledge, however, see such demands for "respect" as an attempt to prevent unsubstantiated beliefs from being subjected to the same scrutiny as other knowledge-claims.
 This has particular significance for environmental management because the spiritual component of "traditional knowledge" can justify any activity, including the unsustainable harvesting of resources.